nemonik/hands-on-DevOps-gen2/README.md

 This step and all the proceeding follows of a DevOps tenant where "Developers are expected to pre-flight new code."

 ## 11.10.
-Automate the build (i.e., write the Makefile)
+Automate the build (i.e., write the `Makefile`)

 ![Activity Diagram for helloworld project: Automate the build](diagrams/helloworld-write-make-file.svg) [PlantUML source for this diagram](plantuml/helloworld-write-make-file.puml)

 Build automation is a key practice of CI.
-So, let's make the build reproducible by automating everything we've done this far via authoring a Makefile.
+So, let's make the build reproducible by automating everything we've done this far via authoring a [Makefile](<https://en.wikipedia.org/wiki/Make_(software)#Makefile>.

 In the root of the project create `Makefile` and add the following contents